 For iffy weather and full-on winter conditions.
 A 2-layer waterproof-breathable shell, fully welded seams and a durable water repellent (DWR) finish sets the precedent for extreme weather protection.
-Insulated with 700-fill-power duck down, the zip-out jacket offers exceptional warmth when worn as part of a layering system, and holds its own on clear, cold days.
+Insulated with 700-fill-power recycled down, the zip-out jacket offers exceptional warmth when worn as part of a layering system, and holds its own on clear, cold days.
 Watertight zippers, low-profile storm flaps, and an adjustable and removable hood take care of the details that can make or break your day.

 - H2No® performance outer shell is treated with a DWR barrier for rain and wind protection.

 - Recycled polyester zip-out jacket is insulated with premium 700-fill-power recycled down reclaimed from down products.

 - Princess seams front and back add shape and prevent dead air spaces.

 - Fully sealed seams keep the promise of waterproofness.